brunomaga/brunomaga.github.io/publications.md

 ## 2022 [The Stability-Efficiency Dilemma: Investigating Sequence Length Warmup for Training GPT Models, Microsoft](https://openreview.net/forum?id=JpZ5du_Kdh)

-With that in mind, this paper investigates and demonstrates the importance of sequence length in GPT models.
+This paper investigates and demonstrates the importance of sequence length in GPT models.
 The paper presents a set of experiments on a GPT2 model on public datasets to study the **stability-efficiency dilemma**: "increasing the batch sizes and learning rates (commonly used for faster training) leads to better training efficiency but can also result in training instability, leading to poor generalization accuracy or failed runs".
 The paper results that **there is a strong correlation between training instability and extreme values of gradient variance** and **long sequence lengths contribute to these extreme gradient variance values, especially at the beginning of the training** (and this could be a source of traininig instability).

-**Background**: SoftFormer shows that by adding an additional first training stage with a shorter sequence length, language models can achieve the same perplexity with shorter total training time.
-However it's mostly foccused on solving the training efficiency instead of the efficiency-stability dilemma.
-And SoftFormer-2 falls short in overcoming the training instability on large models.

-To that extent, the paper presents the "**Sequence Length Warmup (SLW)** method (which starts training with short sequences and gradually increases the length)  that aims to solve the training stability-efficiency dilemma by avoiding extreme gradient variance values.
-Moreover, we present a lightweight hyperparameter tuning strategy that allows us to tune our method with just a small portion of the expensive full training".
+The paper presents the "**Sequence Length Warmup (SLW)** method (which starts training with short sequences and gradually increases the length)  that aims to solve the training stability-efficiency dilemma by avoiding extreme gradient variance values.
 This method can be understood as a type of curriculum learning (CL), which presents easier/simpler examples earlier during training and gradually increases the sample difficulties.
 However here, the work aims to achieve both efficient convergence and better stability by enabling stable training with more aggressive hyperparameters, instead of keeping them constant as in the traditional CL.

 Results show improved stability, an increase of 4x in batch size, and 8x in learning rage on a 117M and 1.5B parameter GPT2 model.
 On a GPT3 model, it demonstrates 8x larger batch size and 40x larger learning rate, retaining 99% of one-shot accuracy using 10x less data and 17x less time.